 “Hasty deployment can lead to oversights in security configurations and undermine a sound O365-specific security strategy,” CISA said.

 Organizations are advised to use multi-factor authentication for both administrator and user accounts in Office 365.
-This is particularly important for administrator accounts because Azure Active Directory Global Administrators—equivalent to the Domain Administrator in an on-premises Active Directory environment—have the highest privileges within Office 365 environments.
+This is particularly important for administrator accounts because Microsoft Entra ID Global Administrators—equivalent to the Domain Administrator in an on-premises Microsoft Entra ID environment—have the highest privileges within Office 365 environments.
 Multi-factor authentication is not enabled by default for these accounts.

 “This is the best mitigation technique to protect against credential theft for O365 administrators and users,” CISA wrote.